-The mission of the Bonbright Center in the Department of Economics in the Terry College of Business at the University of Georgia is to promote the economic analysis of regulation and policy, emphasizing the role markets play in coordinating economic activity.
-The Center fulfills its mission through its support of faculty research, graduate and undergraduate education, and outreach activities.
+The mission of the James C. Bonbright Center for the Study of Regulation, housed in the Department of Economics at the Terry College of Business, is to promote the economic analysis of regulation and policy, emphasizing the role markets play in coordinating economic activity.
+The Center fulfills its mission by providing resources for faculty and graduate student research and travel, graduate student assistantships, public lectures, conferences, and undergraduate internships, among other activities.

 About the Center